drexjj/sBITX-toolbox/README.md

 - sBITX Macro Manager: An application to create, edit, and copy macros using predefined macros.
 - sBITX Log Exporter: An application that allows logs to be selected and downloaded in ADIF.

+**Please note that sBITX-toolbox is currently compiled as a 32bit application.
+We will offer a 64bit version in the future.**

 -----

 Windows Versions